TheLearnerZZ/Hola-Git/README.md

 # Hola-Git
-Learn Git the Github style
+Learn Git the Github style with Github desktop